Yapapaya/jquery-cloneya/README.md

 ## Bower Support
-You can install CloneYa using Bower.
+To install CloneYa using Bower, on the command line, run

-From the CLI, run
 ```batchfile
 bower install cloneya
 ```

 Learn more [about installing bower packages](http://bower.io/#getting-started)

 ## Documentation